legacysurvey/legacypipe/README.md

-# pipeline
+# legacypipe
-Our image reduction pipeline, using the Tractor framework
+Our image data reduction pipeline, using the Tractor framework

 The license is 3-clause BSD.